25prabhu10/notes/docs/Non-Sorted/Interview/FrontEnd.md

     - [Comparison](https://github.com/sudheerj/angular-interview-questions#what-is-angular-framework)

 23. What are directives?
-    - Directives add behaviour to an existing DOM element or an existing component instance.
+    - Directives add behaviour to an existing DOM element or an existing component instance